Thank You Letter for a Gift: Notes, Cards and Messages

 How do I thank someone for money or a gift card?
 Toggle answer

-Thank them for the generosity and mention how the gift will help, without focusing awkwardly on the amount.
-Keep the tone warm, simple and respectful.
+Thank them for their generosity and mention how the gift will help, without focusing on the amount.
+Keep the tone warm, simple, and respectful.

 Should I send a handwritten note or email for a gift?
 Toggle answer